 ADIB's Wholesale Banking Group remains committed to the 2020 strategy of becoming the best and most professional Wholesale Bank in the UAE.
-In light of the challenging market environment, we focused on this goal through greater capital efficiency, product cross sell, tighter control on the cost of credit, and a strong expense control culture:
+In light of the challenging market environment in 2018, we have focused on this strategy through key business and performance drivers as listed below:

-- We continued to demonstrate a strong track record in financing and advising our clients on capital markets, M&A advisory, syndicated financing, cash management and global trade services, - Our Corporate Finance and Investment Banking credentials remained one of our core strengths in delivering the value proposition to our clients, - Our dedicated team of real estate finance professionals, continued to be at the forefront of offering a full range of Islamic financing and advisory services, - We continued to organize our coverage model along Industry lines in order to better serve our client base through industry specialization, and - We remained on track with regards to the implementation of the 'Project Leap' initiative.
-The 'Project Leap' initiative is to provide a greater value proposition for our clients through enhanced product offerings such as trade and cash management services.
-As part of this project, both trade and cash platforms will be upgraded to meet both clients' current requirements and provide additional product offerings.
+- Credit quality: 2018 witnessed WBG achieve notable improvements in our portfolio, as credit quality has been improved through better practices from lessons learned from our experience in the market.
+This along with proactive management of our books has also led to lower costs of credit. - Enhanced Credit controls: Large emphasis has been placed on further enhancing controls on WBG's credit portfolio, which led to better control and management problem credits, and minimizing their impact on ADIB's financial performance. - Better Diversification of our portfolio: 2018 placed focus on further diversifying our credit to better, more lucrative, sectors of the market. - WBG has also made strides in focusing on our commitment to becoming the best Sharia based Wholesale Banking Group in the region through key additions/enhancements of value propositions to our clients.
+Most notable being: - We continued to demonstrate a strong track record in financing and advising our clients on capital markets, M&A advisory, syndicated financing, cash management and global trade services, - Our Corporate Finance and Investment Banking credentials remained one of our core strengths in delivering the value proposition to our clients, - Our dedicated team of real estate finance professionals, continued to be at the forefront of offering a full range of Islamic financing and advisory services, - We continued to organize our coverage model along Industry lines in order to better serve our client base through industry specialization, and

+In 2018, we launched the 'Project Leap' initiative to provide a greater value proposition for our clients through enhanced product offerings such as trade and cash management services.
+As part of this project, both trade and cash platforms were upgraded to meet both clients' current requirements and provide additional product offerings.